 The talk examines those topics as markers of Southern identity, said Dr. Stephen Dawson, a professor of religious studies professor at LC.

-The Zaidee Creel Williams Memorial Lecture brings renowned scholars to Lynchburg College for discussions about a variety of topics pertaining to religion.
+The Zaidee Creel Williams Memorial Lecture brings renowned scholars to University of Lynchburg for discussions about a variety of topics pertaining to religion.
 It is named for a 1924 graduate of LC and was established by her nephew, Austin Creel, who delivered the first lecture in the series in 1989.

 The lecture series creates an opportunity for students, faculty, staff, and the general public to broaden their knowledge of religious issues and improve their understanding of different religions, Dr. Dawson said.
 Better understanding leads to a society that works together better.